The Board of Directors has the six standing committees described below:

-The Finance and Risk Management Committee is primarily responsible for the oversight of financial risk and enterprise level risk assessment at the Company.
-This oversight function includes reviews of Duke Energy’s financial and fiscal affairs and makes recommendations to the Board of Directors regarding dividends, financing and fiscal policies, and significant transactions.
-It reviews the financial exposure of Duke Energy, as well as mitigating strategies, reviews Duke Energy’s risk exposure as related to overall company portfolio and impact on earnings, and reviews the financial impacts of major projects as well as capital expenditures.
+The Finance and Risk Management Committee is primarily responsible for the oversight of financial risk and enterprise risk at the Corporation.
+This oversight function includes reviews of Duke Energy’s financial and fiscal affairs and recommendations to the Board of Directors regarding dividends, financing and fiscal policies, and significant transactions.
+It reviews the financial exposure of Duke Energy, as well as mitigation strategies, reviews Duke Energy’s enterprise risk exposures and provides oversight for the process to assess and manage enterprise risk, and reviews the financial impacts of major projects as well as capital expenditures.

-This committee met 5 times in 2014.
-Currently, the Finance and Risk Management Committee is comprised of James H. Hance, Jr. (Chair), Michael G. Browning, John H. Forsgren, Ann M. Gray, James B. Hyler, Jr. and William E. Kennard.
+This committee met five times in 2015.
+Currently, the Finance and Risk Management Committee is comprised of John H. Forsgren (Chairperson), Michael J. Angelakis, Michael G. Browning and Ann Maynard Gray.

 - Nuclear Oversight Committee Overview

 The Nuclear Oversight Committee provides oversight of the nuclear safety, operational and financial performance as well as operational risks, long term plans and strategies of Duke Energy’s nuclear power program.
 The oversight role is one of review, observation and comment and in no way alters management’s authority, responsibility or accountability.
-At least annually, the Nuclear Oversight Committee visits each of Duke Energy's operating nuclear power stations and reviews the station's nuclear safety, operational and financial performance.
+At least annually, the Nuclear Oversight Committee visits each of Duke Energy’s operating nuclear power stations and reviews the station’s nuclear safety, operational and financial performance.

-This committee met 6 times in 2014.
-Currently, the Nuclear Oversight Committee members are James T. Rhodes (Chair), Harris E. DeLoach, Jr., Daniel R. DiMicco, John H. Forsgren, John T. Herron and Richard A. Meserve.
+This committee met six times in 2015.
+The Nuclear Oversight Committee members are John T. Herron (Chairperson), Daniel R. DiMicco, John H. Forsgren, and Charles W. Moorman IV.

 - Regulatory Policy and Operations Committee

-This committee met 12 times in 2014.
-Currently, the Regulatory Policy and Operations Committee members are James B. Hyler, Jr. (Chair), John T. Herron, William E. Kennard, Richard A. Meserve, James T. Rhodes, and Carlos A. Saladrigas.
+This committee met eight times in 2015.
+Currently, the Regulatory Policy and Operations Committee members are James B. Hyler, Jr. (Chairperson), John T. Herron, William E. Kennard and E. Marie McKee.